Swissquote vs TeleTrade Comparison

 Can I trust TeleTrade?

-TeleTrade has a trust score of 67, giving it a "High Risk" trust label.
+TeleTrade has a Trust Score of 71, giving it a "Average Risk" Trust Score Label.

 Is Swissquote a good broker?